-The mission of the MGVOCC is to advance the horticultural education & practices of its members and promote the knowledge of and interest in gardening to the members and to the public.
+The mission of the MGVOCC is to advance the horticultural education & practices of its members and promote the knowledge of, and interest in, gardening to the members and to the public.

-In 1988, a number of Cobb County Master Gardeners who had completed their 50 hours of volunteer time formed an informal group.
+In 1988, a number of Cobb County Master Gardeners who had completed their 50 hours of volunteer time created an informal group.
 Their zeal to volunteer additional hours and to get involved with community projects was very strong.
-On January 1, 1989, the group formed the Master Gardener Volunteers of Cobb County (MGVOCC).
-Today there are over 130 active Master Gardeners in Cobb County.
-Many of the 32 who have achieved the 10-year Lifetime Status remain active in the program.
+In January of 1989, they formed an organization called Master Gardener Volunteers of Cobb County (MGVOCC).

 By 1991, the members of MGVOCC were participating in multiple programs and activities such as: Soil Test Clinics, Warm Season Turf Management, Xeriscaping for Homeowners, and Water Conservation Inside and Outside the Home.

-In 1993, the MGVOCC newsletter was named The Dibbler.
+In 1993, the MGVOCC newsletter was formally named The Dibbler.
 A new logo was designed and was first used on the February/March issue of the newsletter.
 This is a bi-monthly newsletter and is still distributed to our members six times a year.

 In 2004, MGVOCC was granted non-profit status for its educational outreach.

 Over the years, many projects were developed to share research-based information from the University of Georgia with the public in the form of “Ask a Master Gardener” Plant Doctor Clinics, our Annual Garden Fair & Plant Sale, our ‘Through the Garden Gate’ Garden Tour, Community Gardens, School Gardens, Demonstration Gardens and a variety of projects such as the Horticulture Therapy Garden at Cobb Hospital, Plant-A-Row-for-the-Hungry, and the historical William Root House Museum and Garden in Marietta, Georgia.